dotnet/csharpstandard/README.md

 ## C# Language Specification

+### C# 9.0 draft

+The branch `draft-v9` has Draft PRs and Issues for C# 9.0.

+### C# 8.0 draft

+The branch `draft-v8` has the evolving draft text for C# 8.0.

 ### C# 7.0 draft

 The branch `standard-v7` has the text for C# 7.0.
-It has been submitted as a formal standard to ECMA.
+It has been submitted for consideration as a formal standard to ECMA.

 ### C# 6.0 standard

-The branch `standard-v6` has the ECMA C# C# 6.0 standard text, in Markdown format.
+The branch `standard-v6` has the ECMA C# 6.0 standard text, in Markdown format.
 For the official standard, see the [ECMA site](https://www.ecma-international.org/publications-and-standards/standards/ecma-334/).

 ### C# 5.0 standard